Frequently Asked Questions

 The degree of involvement of second and third readers depends largely on your reasons for asking them to be on your committee.
 If you’ve asked a reader to participate because you hope to draw on her/his expertise in a particular content area or methodology, you will probably want that reader to be involved in reading and discussion of the thesis before the final draft.
 In other cases, you may just want to give the reader your draft on the appropriate due dates.
 When you ask faculty members to be on your committee, you should discuss this issue with them.

-Students who have any concerns about their thesis committee can seek assistance from the Director of Specialized Honors (Prof. Kimberly Rhodes), who can intervene on their behalf in Thesis Committee discussions.
+Students who have any concerns about their thesis committee can seek assistance from the Director of Specialized Honors (Prof. Bjorg Larson), who can intervene on their behalf in Thesis Committee discussions.
 Students also have the right to appeal Thesis Committee decisions to the Committee on Academic Standing.

 The Honors Committee has some specific formatting requirements which are indicated in the Guide to Specialized Honors.
 The documentation style you use should be the one which is used most commonly in your discipline.
 Ask your thesis adviser what style that is and what style manual the department recommends that you use.